ahoqueali/ahoqueali.github.io/agile/story-pointing/README.md

 ##  How to make storying point better

  1. Use grooming sessions to filter out not so well defined stories
- 2. Use sprint retrospective to address bottle necks so that better velocities can be achieved in future sprints
+ 2. Use sprint retrospective to address bottle necks so that better velocity can be achieved in future sprints

 ## References